+All four assignments must be completed to pass the course.
 All papers will be submitted via turnitin.com.
-You may also be required to hand in a printed copy of your paper.
-Details will be given in each assignment.
+Your teaching assistant may also require you to hand in a printed copy of your paper.

 Late papers: unexcused late papers will be graded down one grade step (e.g., B+ to B) per two business days late.
 Please discuss legitimate excuses with your teaching assistant as early as possible, and consult my blurb on good excuses (on the Web).
 Having to take midterms on the same day or having several assignments from multiple classes due at the same time are not legitimate excuses.
 The formal paper assignments will be posted at least two weeks in advance of the due date.
 Plan in advance!
 The time of submission is the time as recorded in turnitin.com.